Latvia in the Junior Eurovision Song Contest 2003

-Latvia was represented at the Junior Eurovision Song Contest 2003 which took place on 15 November 2003, in Copenhagen, Denmark.
-The Latvian broadcaster Latvijas Televīzija (LTV) organised a national final in order to select the Latvian entry for the 2003 contest.
-On 8 June 2003, Dzintars Čīča won the national final and was selected to represent Latvia with the song "Tu esi vasarā".
+Latvia was represented at the Junior Eurovision Song Contest 2003 with the song "Tu esi vasarā", written and performed by Dzintars Čīča.
+The Latvian participating broadcaster Latvijas Televīzija (LTV) organised a national final in order to select its entry for the contest.
+This was the first-ever entry from Latvia in the Junior Eurovision Song Contest.

 Before Junior Eurovision

 National final

-56 songs were submitted to LTV.
+56 songs were submitted to Latvijas Televīzija (LTV).
 Ten entries were selected for the national final, and the competing artists and songs were announced on 17 March 2003.

 The final took place on 8 June 2003, hosted by Linda Leen and Horens Stalbe.
+The interval act was F.L.Y. with the songs "Hello from Mars" and "7 Days".
 Ten entries competed and the song with the highest number of votes from the public, "Tu esi vasarā" performed by Dzintars Čīča, was declared the winner.